aaruff/CESS-Voucher/README.md

 Z-Tree Subject Payment Printer
 ==============================

-What is Z-Tree Subject Payment Printer?
+What is the Z-Tree Subject Payment Printer?
 ---------------------------------------
 The Z-Tree payment printer reads in a Z-Tree payment file, and generates a pdf document containing all subject payments (one per page)